 Talks given by the students themselves expand understanding to cover the pathobiology of many different chronic human diseases that are not covered formally in the lectures.
 There is also a practical class on diabetes that complements the lectures and teaches how some simple biochemical tests can be used for diagnosis and management of this condition.

-This module will enhance your knowledge of developmental psychology, building on knowledge gained during Year 2.
-You will explore in more depth developmental theoretical problems such as Nativist vs. Empiricist accounts on infant knowledge and reasoning, and the development of empathy and prosocial behaviour.
-You will also look at moral reasoning and emerging understanding of moral rules, and social and emotional development in adolescence.
+Developmental theoretical problems will be explored in more depth such as: Nativist vs Empiricist accounts on infant knowledge and reasoning, and the development of empathy and prosocial behaviour.
+The module will also look at moral reasoning and emerging understanding of moral rules, and social and emotional development in adolescence.

-A longer period of development is covered compared to PSYC205, spanning from infancy through early and late childhood, and through to adolescence.
+A longer period of development is covered compared to Developmental Psychology, spanning from infancy through early and late childhood, and through to adolescence.

-You will examine in depth the different topics within developmental psychology from a social neuroscience approach.
-You will be presented with various key aspects of typical and atypical socio-emotional development, and how social cognitive and affective neuroscience core principles and methods have helped advance their understanding.
+This module will examine in depth, the different topics within developmental psychology from a social neuroscience approach.
+Students will be presented with various key aspects of typical and atypical socio-emotional development, and will learn how social cognitive and affective neuroscience core principles and methods have helped advance their understanding.